Bristol Stool Chart PDF [Free Download]

 In this article we will discuss the levels of the Bristol Stool Chart, what is normal, and how to improve your bowel health.

 What is the Bristol Stool Chart?

-The Bristol Stool Chart is based on the Bristol Stool Form Scale (BSFS) which is a tool that helps people to determine their type of bowel movements (Ref).
+The Bristol Stool Chart is formally known as the Bristol Stool Form Scale (BSFS).
+This tool helps people to determine their type of bowel movements (Ref).
 The scale breaks down bowel movements into 7 distinct types.
 We’ll dig into the types and what they mean soon.

 Why Stool Type Matters

 Why does your type of stool matter?
 It can help you to identify what is normal and if you are experiencing constipation or diarrhea.
 It can also help you to articulate to your health care team what you are experiencing when you are using the restroom.

 Sometimes bathroom talk can make people uncomfortable.
 Everyone poops.
 And it absolutely should not be an area of shame or embarrassment.
 But unfortunately, embarrassment happens and it can be a barrier in getting good medical treatment for the bowel issues you are experiencing.